gzjiayi/gzjiayi/README.md

 ### 🌟 About Me
 - 📖 Always excited to learn and grow in the field of software development
-- 🥑 Building Nomories, a social food journal web app
-- 💻 Learning the ins and outs of full-stack development
+- 💻 Learning the ins and outs of software development
 - 👥 Open to collaboration and new opportunities to learn
-- 🌟 Currently seeking 2025 internships
+- 🌟 Currently seeking Winter 2026 internships

 ##